titansgroup/android-romanization/README.md

     Please note that, because some characters may have different pronunciations, and thus may be represented by different Latin strings, the function will return all possible values.
-Thus, you shouldn't create a `ChineseString` instance with too many characters.
+Thus, you shouldn't create a `ChineseString` instance with too many characters, as they may grow fast.

     ```
 > ChineseString("中文").getRomanized()